Developer Guide

 Implementation

-command followed by a postive index/integer.
+The user can use the view command followed by a postive index/integer.
 The value of this index corresponds to the

 index beside the bookmark the user wishes to view in the bookmarkList panel of the GUI.
 Therefore its value has to lie